-The following are the significant noncash transactions:
+The following are the significant noncash

-- The BDO Unibank Group and the Parent Bank acquired real and other properties totalling to P3,502 and P3,445, respectively, in 2023, P8,230, respectively, in 2022 and P4,361, respectively, in 2021 in settlement of certain loan accounts (see Note 14). - - The BDO Unback Group and the Parent Back recognized additional right-of-use assets amounting to P3,706 and P3,309, respectively, in 2023, P4,683 and P4,414, respectively, in 2022, and P2,951, respectively, in 2021 which are presented as part of Premises, Furnitures, Fur à
+- a.
+The BDO Unibank Group and the Parent Bank acquired real and other properties totalling to P3,502 and P3,445, respectively, in 2023, P8,333 and P8,230, respectively, in 2022, and P4,403 and P4,361, respectively, in 2021 in settlement of certain loan accounts (see Note 14). - The BDO Unbank Group and the Parent Bank recognized additional right-of-use assets amounting to P3,716 and P3,309, respectively, in 2023, P4,683 and P4,414, respectively, in 2022, and P3,216 and P3,

-Other Information

-Certain investment securities at amortized cost, reverse repurchase agreements, interbank loans receivables, and FCNC are included as part of cash and cash equivalents for cash flow purposes but are presented as part of Thading and Investment Securities, Loans and Other Resources, respectively, in the statements of financial position (see Note 24).
-Margin deposits presented as part of Due from Other Banks is excluded from cash and cash equivalents for cash flow purposes (see Note 9).
+Other Information Certain investment securities at amortized cost, reverse repurchase agreements, interbank loans receivables, and FCNC are included as part of cash and cash equivalents for cash flow purposes but are presented as part of Trading and Investment Securities, Loans and Other Resources, respectively, in the statements of financial position (see Note 2.4).
+Margin deposits presented as part of Due from Other Banks is excluded from cash and cash equivalents for cash flow purposes (see Note 3).